pestphp/docs/configuring-tests.md

 });
 ```

 A trait can be linked to a test or folder, much like classes.
 For instance, in Laravel, you can employ the `RefreshDatabase` trait to reset the database prior to each test.
-To include the trait in your test, pass it through the `uses()` function.
+To include the trait in your test, pass the trait's name to the `uses()` function.

 ```php
 <?php